daizutabi/ivory/docs/tutorial/callback.md

 results
 ```

 We performed a train and validation loop so that the `Results` instance has these data, but doesn't have test data.
-We can get data by nested dot-notation.

 ```python
 results.train